rasabi42/nps-retention-analysis/README.md

 ## Research Question

-As the product transitioned toward a new product (PRODUCTB) and acquisition model, a strategic question emerged: **do media category preferences and early engagement behaviors predict long-term retention and user satisfaction?** And does NPS hold up as the newsletter audience grows?
+As the product transitioned toward a new product (ProductB) and acquisition model, a strategic question emerged: **do media category preferences and early engagement behaviors predict long-term retention and user satisfaction?** And does NPS hold up as the ProductB audience grows?

 This project tested three standing product hypotheses using a longitudinal dataset I assembled from four independent NPS surveys combined with behavioral data from Mixpanel.